keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/5. Privilege Escalation/SUID Privilege Escalation/writeup.md

 - setgid(0); :- similarly, this attempts to set the effective group id (gid) of current process to 0 which belongs to root group.

-- system("/bin/bash") :- this executes a system command to oprn a new bash terminal session.
+- system("/bin/bash") :- this executes a system command to open a new bash terminal session.

 Compile this file using gcc compiler it will compile this file and create a new file named backup,